 Before becoming the UCC Minister for Environmental Justice in 2015, Berndt served for eight years as the pastor of First Congregational UCC in Vancouver, Washington.
-While there, he became active in various environmental campaigns including a successful effort to transition the state of Washington away from its only coal plant as well as an ongoing campaign to prevent the establishment of the largest oil terminal in the country in Vancouver.
+While there, he became active in various environmental campaigns including a successful effort to transition the state of Washington away from its only coal plant as well as an ultimately successful campaign to prevent the establishment of the largest oil terminal in the country in Vancouver.

 During his time as pastor, Berndt published his first book Sounding the Trumpet: How Churches Can Answer God’s Call to Justice.
 It was co-authored with the Rev. Dr. J. Alfred Smith, Sr., a prophetic pastor at Allen Temple Baptist Church in Oakland, California.
 Scholar Cornel West described the book as "a masterpiece…full of deep spiritual truths."